arlenawu/election-analysis/README.md

 ## Election-Audit Summary
 This script can easily be used for other election audits, so long as the input file follows a particular format.
-It should be a .csv file type, and within the file, the header line should say, "Ballot ID, County, Candidate".
+It should be a .csv file type, with the name "election_results.csv", and placed in a folder named "Resources" .
+Within the file, the header line should say, "Ballot ID, County, Candidate".
 The voter data that follows should be organized so that each new line contains the information for one vote that was cast with the information in the same order as the header: Ballot ID, County, Candidate.
 An example snippet is shown below.

 >Ballot ID, County, Candidate
 >